-Nuclear power technology has been in use for more than 50 years and thus there are many plants, mostly research and development facilities, that have served their purpose and need to be decommissioned.
+Nuclear power technology has been in use since more than 50 years and thus there are many items of plant and equipment, mostly research and development facilities, that have served their purpose and need to be decommissioned.
 As current nuclear programmes mature and large commercial nuclear power plants approach the end of their useful life, they will also need to be decommissioned.
 International experience demonstrates that successful decommissioning of the full range of nuclear facilities can and has been done.
 The technology and practice is well developed and has resulted in end-states that include return to green field status or industrial reuse of nuclear sites and buildings.